 We begin with a parent consultation, including the student’s history, and a student assessment to create a plan tailored to meet the student’s goals and learning style.
-We update the parent at least monthly about the student’s progress and steps they can take at home to complement and enhance the tutoring program.
-A longer, detailed update is provided to parents annually or semi-annually.
+We update the parent quarterly about the student’s progress and, as applicable, steps they can take at home to complement and enhance the tutoring program.

 We adapt the tutoring plan over time to match changes in the student’s growing abilities and shifting educational goals.
 Each semester (or after four months), we offer an optional student re-assessment tool and work with the parent to refine tutoring goals for the coming semester.

 We offer tutoring sessions once or twice a week, depending on the needs of the family and student.

 Contact Kara to learn more 360-676-2300

 We work with the child’s school and teacher as appropriate and possible.
 Teachers are a wonderful resource of information about specific class curriculum and can offer unique insights about a child’s educational needs.
 We are glad to be part of, as appropriate, meetings with school professionals about IEP’s or other topics on the same hourly basis.

 During “normal” social contact life, we offer an initial parent consultation at the student’s home (or other public place if the student’s home is not possible).
 The subsequent tutoring sessions take place at the tutor’s home.
 Kara Black lives off Mt.
 Baker Highway two miles from Bellingham, about 12-15 minutes from downtown Bellingham.

 Parents are welcome to come with their child and sit in an adjacent room to do their own quiet work or reading or walk in our beautiful outdoors.
 We are located on five aces of mature forest, with ponds, trails, gardens, and Squalicum Creek.
 It is a lovely spot for parents to walk and students to have outdoor breaks.

 During times of social distancing, there are a couple of options.